rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/oracle-ampere.md

  ![create Oracle instance](/img/oracle-add-ingress.png)

- It should like like this.
+ It should look like this.

  ![create Oracle instance](/img/oracle-completed-ingress.png)